nerutoki/HexIdentifier/README.md

 ## Overview

 Runs a website page that identifies and returns the five most common Hex Color Codes from an image given by the user.
-It uses the Large Language Model, **Meta Llama-3.2-11B-Vision-Instruct** to identify the Hex Color Codes. **Hugging Face's account is required.**
+It uses the Large Language Model, **Meta's Llama-3.2-11B-Vision-Instruct Model** to identify the Hex Color Codes.

+**Hugging Face's account is required.**

 ![Website Interface Example](./docs/hexIdentifier_website_page.png)